ariary/console.sh/README.md

 Now execute shell command from browser console with: `s.send([cmd])`

 ## Notes
 * SOP and CORS don't apply to websocket, **However** CSP does.
-Many websites specify `connect-src` CSP directive which prevent restrict loaded URL from WebSocket (⇒ can't use `conbsole.sh` on these websites)
+Many websites specify `connect-src` CSP directive which prevent restrict loaded URL from WebSocket (⇒ can't use `conbsole.sh` on these websites, empty new tabs will do the job)
-* Without `wss` (secure websocket) browser wuldn't authorize websocket communication ⇒ need certificate and key
+* Without `wss` (secure websocket) browser wouldn't authorize websocket communication ⇒ need certificate and key
 * **⚠️ This project is not secure!
 Use it with parsimony and of course shoot out the server when when you are done using it**